hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/hb/header.md

 * **`json`:** Used for loading and parsing JSON data from `settings.json`.
 * **`pathlib`:** Used for working with file paths in a platform-independent way.
 * **`packaging.version`:** Used for handling version strings.
 This is helpful for comparisons and validation related to project version information.
 * **`gs.path.root`:** This likely refers to a custom class or module (`gs`) that provides functions to access the project root directory.
-This demonstrates a dependency on the `gs` module and its `path` submodule.
+This demonStartes a dependency on the `gs` module and its `path` submodule.
 This dependency would need further investigation to understand how it's used.

 ## <explanation>